nicantmac/MiscellaneousProgramming/web-dev/front-end-dev/ReactJS/hooks/useEffect/README.md

 useEffect is for side effects, not rendering logic.

 If something can be derived directly from props or state — don’t put it in an effect.

+---
+🔍 Summary Table
+Dependency Array	Runs When
+None	Every render
+[]	Once (on mount)
+[value]	When value changes
+[a, b]	When a or b changes
+---
+🧠 Mental Model (Memorize This)

+useEffect runs after render,
+and reruns when anything in the dependency array changes.
+---